Julynx/yina-lint/README.md

 ## Configuration

-- If there is a `.naming.toml` file in the working directory, it will be used.
+- If there is a `.yina.toml` file in the working directory, it will be used.
-- If not, the default `yina-lint/config/naming.toml` file will be applied.
+- If not, the default `yina-lint/config/yina.toml` file will be applied.

 You can use the command `yina init` to create a configuration file for your project with the default values you can modify.